muesli/go-pkg-rss/notes.md

 2) Zero maintenance: The database is maintence free.
 There is nothing the developer needs to do to take advantage of it.
-At the same time the developer doesnt need to query it at any time nor do they need to purge items from it.
+At the same time the developer doesn't need to query it at any time nor do they need to purge items from it.
 They need not even know it exists.

 ### Problems

-The problem with the current solution is that it doesnt scale.
+The problem with the current solution is that it doesn't scale.
 Time for an example.
 I'm writing a program that will pull feed urls from a queue system to be processed.
 In order to execute several feed fetches at once it may run several hundred go routines, each fetching a feed